c-grigsby/prana-app/README.md

 ---

-## Beta App Information

----

-Cross-platform mobile application for travel & geolocation documentation.
+## About Version 0.1.2

 Create and store a list of defined locations to the device with an associated image and description.
 Click the saved location to reveal the location details screen.
 Interactive map screen for viewing or selecting location.
+Swipe saved location to the left to delete location.

 Requires permissions for native camera, photo library, and geolocation features.

 ---

 ## Project Details

-- Developed with [React Native](https://reactnative.dev/) (0.64.3) and the [Expo](https://expo.dev/) SDK (45.0.0)
+- Developed with [React Native](https://reactnative.dev/) (0.68.2) and the [Expo](https://expo.dev/) SDK (45.0.0)
 - [Google Maps Platform](https://developers.google.com/maps) for geolocation
 - Allows the user to create and store a list of defined locations with an associated image and description
 - Home screen provides a list of user created locations with a clickable details screen